jon-zu/shroom-proxy/readme.md

 # Info

-Maps shroom packets to basic ssl/tls packets, check server_protocol.md for more info regarding the ssl protocol.
-The proxy uses a self signed cert generated with gen_cert.sh.
-Config contains an example config
+Maps shroom packets to plain websocket(with ssl) packets, see config.toml for example configuration

 # Features